Calibratable Disambiguation Loss for Multi-Instance Partial-Label Learning: The Proposed Approach

 \subsection{Calibratable Disambiguation Loss}

 As illustrated in Fig. \ref{fig:ece_elimipl_fl}, applying FL and IFL to MIPL can lead to under-confidence and over-confidence in the predicted probabilities.
-To tackle these problems, we introduce a novel calibratable disambiguation loss (CDL) specifically designed to balance prediction probabilities. \begin{definition}[Calibratable Disambiguation Loss] The Calibratable Disambiguation Loss (CDL) for multi-instance partial-label learning is defined as:
+To tackle these problems, we introduce a novel calibratable disambiguation loss (CDL) specifically designed to balance prediction probabilities. \begin{definition}[Calibratable Disambiguation Loss] For the $i$-th training bag, let $\mathcal{S}_i$ denote its candidate label set.
+At epoch $t$, we define the current top-ranked candidate label and its corresponding predicted probability as $u_i^{(t)} = \arg\max_{c\in S_i} \hat p_{i,c}^{(t)}$ and $q_i^{(t)} = \hat p_{i,u_i^{(t)}}^{(t)} = \max_{c\in S_i} \hat p_{i,c}^{(t)}$.